 We consider a number of factors in making admission decisions, including the quality of the personal statement, previous course work from undergraduate and graduate programs, and letters of reference.
 We also interview every applicant, either in person or by phone.
 Faculty take all of these components into consideration when making a determination that an applicant is both academically prepared for graduate-level course work at Mills and personally prepared for the professional role to which they aspire.

 When do I have to complete the CBEST and CSET?

 If you are applying to a teaching credential program, including the early childhood special education credential, you must pass the CBEST prior to enrollment in the program; multiple subject credential applicants may submit the writing subtest of the CSET as an alternative.
-All multiple subject and single subject teaching credential applicants must also pass the appropriate CSET exams.
+All multiple subject and single subject teaching credential applicants must also pass the appropriate CSET exams and submit passing result prior to enrollment.
 If you haven’t passed either of these exams by the time you apply, the application review process will not be held up as long as all other application materials have been submitted.
 However, faculty reviewers do prefer to see these materials as part of the application, so it is important to complete these requirements as soon as possible.
 See Individual Program Requirements for further details.

-If you are applying to a teaching credential program, which requires 40 hours in a classroom setting, or to the Child Life Program, which requires 100 hours in a hospital setting working under a child life specialist, these verification forms must be submitted before enrollment in August.
+If you are applying to a teaching credential program, which requires a minimum of 40 hours experience in a classroom setting, a verification form must be submitted before enrollment in August.
 If you haven’t fulfilled this requirement by the time you apply, the application review process will not be held up as long as all other application materials have been submitted.
 However, faculty reviewers do prefer to see these materials as part of the application, so it is important to complete these requirements as soon as possible.
 See Individual Program Requirements for further details.